-- Maintaining and updating the register of conflicts of interest.
+- Maintain and update the register of conflicts of interest;

-- Ensuring that Board members are aware of all relevant laws affecting the organization.
+- Ensure that Board members are aware of all relevant laws affecting the organization;

-- Ensuring that annual returns are promptly filed with the relevant authorities.
+- Ensure that annual returns are promptly filed with the relevant authorities;

-- Except in exceptional circumstances, ensuring that the Board and Committee papers are circulated in advance of any meeting.
+- Except in exceptional circumstances, ensure that the Board and Committee papers are circulated in advance of any meeting;

-- Advising on legal matters and managing the litigation function of the Authority.
+- Advise on legal matters and manage the litigation function of the Authority;

-- Initiating development of legal strategies for management of disputes.
+- Initiate development of legal strategies for management of disputes; and

-- Coordinating legal support in preparation of legal documents, contracts, leases and other related documents.
+- Coordinate legal support in preparation of legal documents, contracts, leases and other related documents.

-- Bachelor of Law Degree from a recognized institution; A Master’s Degree will be an added advantage;
+- Have Bachelor of Law Degree from a recognized institution of higher learning.
+A Master’s Degree in Law is an added advantage;

-- Postgraduate Diploma in Law from Kenya School of Law;
+- Have Postgraduate Diploma in Law from Kenya School of Law;

-- Minimum of twelve (12) years relevant working experience with at least 4 years in senior management/ leadership position;
+- Have a Minimum of twelve (12) years practical and relevant working experience four (4) of which will be in a senior management/ leadership position;

 - Be admitted to the Roll as an Advocate of the High Court of Kenya;

-- Be Certified Public Secretary, Kenya (CPSK) or its equivalent;
+- Be a Certified Public Secretary, Kenya (CPSK) or its equivalent;

-- Member of the Law Society of Kenya and Institute of Certified Secretaries of Kenya (ICPSK);
+- Be Member of the Law Society of Kenya and Institute of Certified Secretaries of Kenya (ICPSK);

 Kenya Airports Authority